james-willett/james-willett.com/content/posts/scala/scala-basics/3-functional-programming/anonymous-functions/index.md

 }
 ```

 This function simply doubles an Int.
-To implement it, we need to create a new `Function1[Int, Int]` and then `override def apply` and return `x * 2`.
+To implement it, we need to create a new `scala±Function1[Int, Int]` and then `scala±override def apply` and return `scala±x * 2`.
 This is quite long winded.
 It follows the objected oriented approach of defining an _anonymous function_ and instantiating it on the spot.

 # Lambda Functions